 Assessment in the first and second year is a mixture of unseen written examinations, marked problem-based coursework and laboratory work.
-For the BSc programme, in the third year assessment is mainly by examination; laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.
-For the MPhys programmes, in the third year assessment is mainly by examination, although laboratory-based, computer-based and dissertation modules will use different assessment methods, as appropriate.
-In the fourth year of the MPhys programmes, laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.
+In the third year, assessment is mainly by examination, although laboratorybased, computer-based and dissertation modules will use different assessment methods, as appropriate.
+In the fourth year of the programme, laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.